chen4119/sambal.dev/pages/docs/resources/page-props.md

 ---
 "@type": Article
 headline: Webpage props
+description: Sample webpage properties you can add
-articleSection: Sample Schema.org
+articleSection: Resources
-position: 6
+position: 4
 ---

 Other than the required mainEntity of a webpage, there are many other properties you can set for your webpage using [_page.yml](docs/core/router#pageyml).
 Here are some examples